Pylons/pyramid/docs/tutorials/wiki/definingviews.rst

 If the view rendering is *not* a result of a form submission (if the expression ``'form.submitted' in request.params`` is ``False``), the view renders a template.
-To do so, it generates a "save url" which the template use as the form post URL during rendering.
+To do so, it generates a "save url" which the template uses as the form post URL during rendering.
 We're lazy here, so we're trying to use the same template (``templates/edit.pt``) for the add view as well as the page edit view.
 To do so, we create a dummy Page resource object in order to satisfy the edit form's desire to have *some* page object exposed as